 Build New Skills

 Now is the perfect time to hone your skills or completely learn new ones.
-You can take online classes or contact your local community college to inquire about their online-based curriculum.
+You can be home tuition while taking online classes in your local community college.
 There are tons of new things that you can learn, like a foreign language, cooking or baking, arts and crafts, and skills that will make you more employable during and after the pandemic.
 Some of the most in-demand skills nowadays are:

 - Digital Marketing — many huge companies and small-scale businesses are now shifting from traditional media to online-based advertisements.
 Since many people are now more focused on their devices while at home, there is a demand for people that are capable of creating and designing online marketing campaigns